litAardvark/CSE151A_Group_Project_SII25/README.md

 # SETUP

-Data for project is on [kaggle](https://www.kaggle.com/datasets/sherrytp/airline-delay-analysis).
+Data for the project was obtained from [kaggle](https://www.kaggle.com/datasets/sherrytp/airline-delay-analysis).
 A kaggle account with API key is required.
 It must be downloaded and unzipped into Colab Notebook session.

 # Submission 2 questions